sbirch/TUSK/README.md

 (in the case of duplication the interview version is kept.)
 For example:

 ```
-"TUELFREQ": {
-	"description": "How often did you provide this care?"
-	"files": ["Respondent File"],
-	"note": "Questions about eldercare were introduced in January 2011.
-Therefore, cases with [TUYEAR < 2011] will have missing values for TUELFREQ",
-	"validEntries": {
-		"1": "Daily",
-		"3": "About once a week",
-		"2": "Several times a week",
-		"5": "Once a month",
-		"4": "Several times a month",
-		"7": "Other",
-		"6": "One time"
-	}
-}

 "TELFS": {
 	"description": "Edited: labor force status",
 	"editedUniverse": "All respondents",